-Trump Continues to Break Ranks with Bibi
+Trump Continues to Break Ranks with Bibi—And Some Aren’t Happy

 “I told Netanyahu striking Iran would be very inappropriate as we were getting close to a deal.”

 That statement, given by Trump but making waves in the Times of Israel and across Middle East channels–not to mention right here in the US–is no mere policy disagreement.
-It is the continuation of a divorce notice served by hand.
-And more importantly, it’s the latest proof that Trump is not playing the game the way many American conservative influencers demand he play it.
+It could even be the continuation of a divorce notice served in person.
+And more importantly, it’s the latest suggestion that Trump is not playing the game the way many American conservative influencers demand he play it–especially the ones who claim to own the narrative, the usual suspects, some of them having attracted our attention already, like Shapiro and Levin.
+Even Kirk has been sprinkled in to articles not entirely focused on him.

 Heck everyone is finding out not even Joe Biden was real.

-Which brings us back to the trio of controlled-opposition titans mentioned above.
+And that brings us back to the trio of controlled-opposition titans mentioned above.

-Or was never actually where he thought he was.
+Or, was never actually where he thought he was.

-Because here’s the real kicker–
+And here’s the real kicker–

 It’s discernment from years ago, and it’s becoming a revelation for…